rogue-hack-lab/rogue-hack-lab.github.io/_projects/Secrets-of-Locks.md

 sort-order:

 # modify these to be specific to your project
-title: Translux
+title: The Secrets of Locks
 abstract:
-keywords: [Hardware, Open Source]
+keywords: [Hardware, Security]
 ---

 <!-- more -->